ceph/ceph/examples/java/README.md

 ## Introduction

-This directory contains examples on how to use [AWS SDK for Java V1](https://github.com/aws/aws-sdk-java) to experience the RadosGW extensions with the S3 API.
+This directory contains examples on how to create a client based on [AWS SDK for Java V1](https://github.com/aws/aws-sdk-java) to integrate Ceph as storage backend through the RADOS Gateway (RGW).

 ## Feature